How to Convert string to JSON in C#

 C# Convert String to Json Object

-// Convert string to json in c#
+// convert string to json in c#

 string jsonString = "{\"name\":\"Lucy\", \"age\":30, \"city\":\"New York\"}";

-// Deserialize into a dynamic object
+// Deserialize into a dynamic object, string to json object in c#

 var jsonObject = JsonConvert.DeserializeObject(jsonString);